The Best Starch For Jeans for 2026 [Review & Guideline]

 1. Spray Starch

 This is the most common type of starch and is available in many different brands.
-Simply spray the starch onto the jeans, then iron or press the fabric to distribute the starch evenly.
+Simply spray the starch onto the jeans, then press the fabric to distribute it evenly.

 2. Liquid Starch